cilium/cilium/Documentation/cmdref/cilium-operator.md

       --kube-proxy-replacement string                        Enable only selected features (will panic if any selected feature cannot be enabled) ("false"), or enable all features (will panic if any feature cannot be enabled) ("true") (default "false")
       --kvstore string                                       Key-value store type
-      --kvstore-opt map                                      Key-value store options e.g. etcd.address=127.0.0.1:4001 --lbipam-require-lb-class                              Require the LoadBalancerClass field to be set on services for LB-IPAM to start assigning IPs
-      --leader-election-lease-duration duration              Duration that non-leader operator candidates will wait before forcing to acquire leadership (default 15s)
+      --kvstore-opt map                                      Key-value store options e.g. etcd.address=127.0.0.1:4001 --leader-election-lease-duration duration              Duration that non-leader operator candidates will wait before forcing to acquire leadership (default 15s)
       --leader-election-renew-deadline duration              Duration that current acting master will retry refreshing leadership in before giving up the lock (default 10s)
       --leader-election-retry-period duration                Duration that LeaderElector clients should wait between retries of the actions (default 2s)